-Based on the above percentages proportion and assuming a contribution to retirement provision of 30% of fixed salary and ancillary benefits at the maximum of 10% of fixed salary, the following rounded figures result for the remuneration components as proportion of the target total remuneration: Fixed salary 35%, retirement provision 10%, ancillary benefits 3% and target bonus in total 52%, with - assuming a 50% tax and social insurance burden - the long-term variable remuneration in the form of the personal investment component accounting for 6/10 of the target amount for the annual bonus (equating to 31% of the target total remuneration) and the short-term variable remuneration in the form of the cash component accounting for 4/10 of target amount for the annual bonus the target amount for the bonus (equating to 21% of the target total remuneration).
+Based on the above percentage proportions and assuming a contribution to retirement provision of 30% of fixed salary and ancillary benefits at the maximum of 10% of fixed salary, the following rounded figures result for the remuneration components as proportions of the target total remuneration: Fixed salary 35%, retirement provision 10%, ancillary benefits 3% and target amount for the annual bonus in total 52%, with - assuming a 50% tax and social insurance burden - the long-term variable remuneration in the form of the personal investment component accounting for 6/10 of the target amount for the annual bonus (equating to 31% of the target total remuneration) and the short-term variable remuneration in the form of the cash component accounting for 4/10 of the target amount for the bonus (equating to 21% of the target total remuneration).
 The personal investment component and the cash component may increase or decrease relative to each other depending on the individual tax and social insurance burden.

 This remuneration structure applies uniformly to all Management Board positions.
 In keeping with the principle of collective Management Board responsibility, the targets for Management Board members will generally be set on a uniform basis.
-The Supervisory Board reserves the right to set individual targets for specific Management Board members if it deems a differential incentive structure among the members of the Management Board to become necessary.
+Individual incentives are nevertheless possible under the remuneration system.
+The Supervisory Board reserves the right to set individual targets, different target amounts and/ or target weightings for specific Management Board members if it deems a differential incentive structure among the members of the Management Board to become necessary.